ThePizza1k/pr3-HC-gaming-console/README.md

 Credit to gasterskyRAW for creating the original gaming console with 22 colors.
 This code is adapted from his for the 512 color palette.

+Note: I have stopped working on this.
+The gaming console is pretty much complete, I don't really know what else is necessary.